hpe-storage/scod/docs/csi_driver/index.md

 ## Known Limitations

 * Always check with the Kubernetes vendor distribution which CSI features are available for use and supported by the vendor.
-* When using Kubernetes in virtual machines on VMware vSphere, OpenStack or similiar, iSCSI is the only supported data protocol for the HPE CSI Driver when using block storage.
+* When using Kubernetes in virtual machines on VMware vSphere, OpenStack or similiar, iSCSI and NFS is the only supported data protocol for the HPE CSI Driver.
 The CSI driver does **not** support NPIV.
 * Ephemeral, transient or non-persistent Kubernetes nodes are not supported unless the `/etc/hpe-storage` directory persists across node upgrades or reboots.
 The path is relocatable using a custom Helm chart or deployment manifest by altering the `mountPath` parameter for the directory.
 * The CSI driver support a fixed number of volumes per node.
 Inspect the current limitation by running `kubectl get csinodes -o yaml` and inspect `.spec.drivers.allocatable` for "csi.hpe.com".
 The "count" element contains how many volumes the node can attach from the HPE CSI Driver (default is 100).
 From v2.5.2 onwards this parameter is tunable in the Helm chart.
 Do NOT increase this value beyond what's been tested in the environment where the CSI driver is running.
 * The HPE CSI Driver uses host networking for the node driver.
 Some CNIs have flaky implementations which prevents the CSI driver components to communicate properly.
 Especially notorious is Flannel on K3s.
 Use Calico if possible for the widest compatibility.
+* If automatic rolling node upgrades are required for the cluster it's recommended to isolate the HPE CSI Driver Controller and related CSPs to a node by itself and schedule the upgrade of that particular node last.
 * The [NFS Server Provisioner](using.md#limitations_and_considerations_for_the_nfs_server_provisioner) and each of the [CSPs](container_storage_provider/index.md) have known limitations listed separately.

 ## iSCSI CHAP Considerations